tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/prerequisites.md

 ## Development Environment
-Windows or macOS are the recommended operating systems for this project.
+Windows or macOS is the recommended operating system for this project.
 [Node.js version 16](https://nodejs.org/en) or above is also required.

 ## Core Libraries and Packages
 ### Vue